Checkmarx/Kotlin-SCP/src/m10-extraneous-functionality/README.md

 M10: Extraneous Functionality
 =============================

-As the name suggests extraneous functionality are functions or secrets hidden inside the app.
+As the name suggests, extraneous functionality are functions or secrets hidden inside the app.
 Those functionalities allow an attacker to perform unintended actions such as: